opencv/opencv/modules/core/doc/basic_structures.rst

 Mat::isContinuous
 ---------------------
-.. cpp:function:: bool Mat::isContinuous(void) const
+.. cpp:function:: bool Mat::isContinuous() const

     Reports whether the matrix is continuous or not.

 The method returns ``true`` if the matrix elements are stored continuously - without gaps in the end of each row.
 Otherwise, it returns ``false``.
 Obviously, ``1x1`` or ``1xN`` matrices are always continuous.
 Matrices created with
-:func:`Mat::create` are always continuous.
-But if you extract a part of the matrix using :func:`Mat::col`,:func:`Mat::diag` , and so on, or constructed a matrix header for externally allocated data, such matrices may no longer have this property.
+:cpp:func:`Mat::create` are always continuous.
+But if you extract a part of the matrix using :cpp:func:`Mat::col`,:cpp:func:`Mat::diag` , and so on, or constructed a matrix header for externally allocated data, such matrices may no longer have this property.

 The continuity flag is stored as a bit in the ``Mat::flags`` field and is computed automatically when you construct a matrix header.
 Thus, the continuity check is a very fast operation, though it could be, in theory, done as following: ::